laraning/flame/README.md

       > welcome.blade.php
 ```

-Let's now see what's inside on each of those files.
+Let's now see what was scaffolded on each of those files.
 The magic starts :heart: !

 ```php
 class ManageCarsController extends Controller